Back to SwitchBot Guides

 Check for Physical Obstructions

 Inspect the entire length of the curtain rod for any brackets, joins, screws, or curtain ring clips that protrude and could block the robot wheels.
 The robot needs a smooth, unobstructed path along the entire track.
 Remove any unnecessary rings between the robot and its travel endpoints.
-For I-Rail and U-Rail tracks, ensure the track channel is clean and free of dust or debris that could jam the wheels.
+For I-Rail and U-Rail tracks, make sure the track channel is clean and free of dust or debris that could jam the wheels.

 5